 This final rule directly affects all low-income credit unions, of which there are approximately 1,087.
 NCUA estimates approximately 692 low-income credit unions are small entities.
 Therefore, NCUA has determined this final rule will have an impact on a substantial number of small entities.

 NCUA has determined, however, the economic impact on entities affected by the final rule will not be significant.
-The rule aligns criteria for a low-income designation with the criteria for the addition of an underserved area to a federal credit union field of membership under Interpretive Rulings and Policy Statement (IRPS) 03-1, 68 FR 18334 (April 15, 2003) (as amended by IRPS 06-1, 71 FR 36667 (June 28, 2006)) and certification as a CDFI.
+The rule aligns criteria for a low-income designation with the criteria for the Start Printed Page 71912addition of an underserved area to a federal credit union field of membership under Interpretive Rulings and Policy Statement (IRPS) 03-1, 68 FR 18334 (April 15, 2003) (as amended by IRPS 06-1, 71 FR 36667 (June 28, 2006)) and certification as a CDFI.
 The final rule establishes one income standard for determining a low-income designation, underserved areas, and investment areas.
 It also eliminates the confusion within the credit union industry due to the use of different income standards.
 NCUA believes the final rule reduces the regulatory burden for LICUs and minimizes any economic impact.
 Additionally, the final rule contains a five-year period for affected LICUs to make necessary operational adjustments.
 Accordingly, the Board certifies this rule does not have a significant economic impact on a substantial number of small entities.

 Small Business Regulatory Enforcement Fairness Act